Vyral/base-template/_posts/2019-10-04-why-right-now-is-a-great-time-to-build-a-real-estate-team.md

 ---
 layout: post
-title: Why Right Now is a Great Time to Build a Real Estate Team
+title: Why Right Now Is a Great Time to Build a Real Estate Team
 date: 2019-10-04 19:24:00
 tags:
 excerpt: >-